ajres/isign-bluez/README.md

 If the advertisement is an iSign (iBeacon with extended data), the major/minor (4 bytes) plus an additional 28bytes (total 32 bytes) represent the public key of an elliptical-key-cryptogrophy public/private key pair.

-This key can be used to securely connect to the service provider via a p2p/mesh network without the need to access a centrally hosted lookup service.
+This key can be used to securely connect to the service provider over a network without the need to access a centrally hosted lookup service.

 ## Other uses